 J. Emergency response

-Emergency response plans should be in place for wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB, or PCN in storage, in transport or at disposal sites.
+Emergency response plans should be in place for wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD in storage, in transport or at disposal sites.
 Further information on emergency response plans can be found in section IV.J of the General technical guidelines.

 K. Public participation